 Contemporary solar cells are manufactured in about a half dozen ways.
 The ongoing and still most popular material is crystalline silicon. – Its relatively high efficiency in converting energy supplied by photons to electrical power is why it continues to be popular.

 There are two main types of solar panels on the market today: monocrystalline and polycrystalline.

 Monocrystalline panels provide anywhere from 17% to 22% solar energy-to-electricity conversion efficiency, while polycrystalline panels achieve between 13% and 16% conversion efficiency.

 Thanks to their higher energy conversion efficiency, monocrystalline panels are more costly on a per watt basis than polycrystalline panels, but they do occupy less space on the rooftop.

-If the rooftop span and size are limited, then it makes sense to pay a extra for high-efficiency monocrystalline panels from manufacturers like SunPower, LG, and Panasonic.
+If a rooftop span and size are limited, then it makes sense to pay a little extra for high-efficiency monocrystalline panels from manufacturers like SunPower, LG, and Panasonic.

 For more cost-effective (but less efficient on a per square foot basis) solar power systems, second generation solar cells can be packaged into thin film photovoltaic materials designed specifically for architectural and commercial standing seam metal roofs.
 Currently, this is where much of experimental technology is occurring and emerging.